-- (b) No students in an aided primary school should be allowed to take more than seven years to complete the six-year course, except with the approval of the Permanent Secretary. (updated on 1 September 2009)
+the six-year course, except with the approval of the Permanent Secretary.

-Schools for children with hearing impairment, (c) physical disability, intellectual disability, and visual impairment cum intellectual disability are provided with a pre-set quota to allow students to extend their years of study in these schools.
-In arranging EDBC 3/2010 students with such a need and valid reasons to extend their years of study, these schools are required to put in place a proper mechanism and exercise school-based professional judgement based on the objective criteria jointly set between the Education Bureau and the special school sector. (updated on 1 September 2010)

-15.5 Secondary School Places Allocation System, Secondary Four Placement Mechanism and Hong Kong Diploma of Secondary Education Examination
+- (c) Schools for children with hearing impairment, physical disability, intellectual disability, and visual impairment cum intellectual disability are provided with a pre-set quota to allow students to extend their years of study in these schools.
+In arranging students with such a need and valid reasons to extend their years of study, these schools are required to put in place a proper mechanism and exercise school-based professional judgement based on the objective criteria jointly set between the Education Bureau and the special school sector. (updated on 1 September 2010) - 15.5 Secondary School Places Allocation System, Secondary Four Placement Mechanism and Hong Kong Diploma of Secondary Education Examination